-In the business world, cybersecurity has traditionally been viewed as a nice-to-have, rather than a mission-critical, organization-wide imperative.
+In the business world, cybersecurity has traditionally been viewed as fairly important, rather than a mission-critical, organization-wide imperative.
 Transformation and growth simply haven’t shared the same conversation space as threat protection, privacy threats, and data breaches.

 Reclaiming the Security Narrative

 The World Economic Forum reports that “widespread cyber crime and cyberinsecurity” are among the top ten global risks of 2023.
 This isn’t just because these threats are growing in number, it’s because they’re growing in resilience.